swuiceb/Icebear/README.md

 ```c#
         await LogAsync<T>(LogType logType, string message, T detail);
 ```
+TODO:
+Reader already works, working on a Razor page to make a pretty page

 # What's in this Repo
 In this Repo, there is one Abstraction (core) project, and one Implementation Project.
 - Icebear.Exceptions.Core - Base implementation encompasses the base implementation for each type of logger